Lisnoti/Lisnoti/README.md

 Lisnoti is available in regular, italic, bold and bold-italic variants in OpenType (.ttf) and web (.woff and .woff2) formats under the [SIL Open Font Licence (OFL)](https://openfontlicense.org/).

-There is also a version ('Lisnoti Code WS') where the space character is 40% wider, which may be more to your taste in a coding context coding.
+There is also a version ('Lisnoti Code WS') where the space character is 40% wider, which may be more to your taste in a coding context.

 If you're interested in why Lisnoti exists, please see [this article](https://timgord.com/2024-01/lisnoti-a-proportional-font-that-works-for-coding-too/).